Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Numerical experiments

 where $r_i$ denotes the realized quality gain.
 By varying $w$, or equivalently the assignment probability for the random router, we obtain TE values under different primary model usage ratios (PMUR), defined as the proportion of queries assigned to the primary model among all testing samples.
-We run 100 MC rounds for each configuration and report the median TE across rounds for each router and PMUR level.
-To quantify relative performance, we further calculate the efficiency gain of a router as its improvement over the random router, averaging over $500$ test samples:
+We run 200 MC rounds for each configuration and report the mean TE across rounds for each router and PMUR level.
+To quantify relative performance, we further calculate the efficiency gain (EG) of a router as its improvement over the random router, averaging over $500$ test samples:

-The EGs of different routers versus PMURs under various settings are reported in Figures~\ref{fig:1}--\ref{fig:2} and Figures~\ref{fig:3}--\ref{fig:4} in the appendix.
+The EGs of different routers versus PMURs under different sample sizes, are reported in Figures~\ref{fig:1}.

 Our simulation results demonstrate the superior efficiency of meta-routers, particularly in imbalanced regimes with very limited GS data.
-In contrast, the predictive router trained on directly pooled GS and PB data, as considered in {\emph{e.g.}}, \citet{ong2024routellm}, shows little efficiency improvement even with relatively large GS sample sizes, highlighting the detrimental effect of bias $\Delta(q)$ in LLM routing.
-Among meta-routers, the R-learner-based variant consistently achieves the best performance across regression methods, dimensional settings, and different proportions of GS samples, further demonstrating the robustness of our proposed method after leveraging robust meta-learner frameworks.
+In contrast, the predictive router trained on directly pooled GS and PB data or only PB data, as considered in {\emph{e.g.}}, \citet{ong2024routellm}, shows little efficiency improvement even with relatively large GS sample sizes, highlighting the detrimental effect of bias $\Delta(q)$ in LLM routing.
+As the GS sample size increases, the efficiency gains of all routers improve, except for the PB-only router, highlighting the value of incorporating GS data for debiasing. }